Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [II.3] Než to jsou věci vedlejší, ač by zajisté nebylo na škodu, kdyby se váš redaktor Světa zvířat dříve přesvědčil, komu vytýká hovadinu, nežli nájezd vyjde z pera, třeba je určen na Moravu do Frýdlandu u Místku, kde byl do tohoto článku též odbírán váš časopis.

-The district is mentioned again using the same term when Švejk is introduced to Oberleutnant Lukáš.
-The latter gives his "pucflék" a lecture in proper behaviour, which does not include stealing his masters parade uniform and sell it "in the Jews" (i.e. Josefov), like one of his previous servants did.
+is mentioned indirectly when Švejk is introduced to Oberleutnant Lukáš.
+The latter gives his "pucflék" a lecture in proper behaviour, which does not include stealing his master's parade uniform and selling it "in the Jews" (i.e. Josefov), like one of his previous servants did.

 Later on, in [IV.2], the same expression is used in an anecdote Švejk tells feldkurát Feldkurat Martinec in the cell in Przemyśl (see porter Faustýn).
 The word Josefov is never explicitly used in the novel.